jasonheesanglee/kaggle/0001 CommonLit/README.md

   <img width="1139" alt="image" src="https://github.com/jasonheesanglee/kaggle/assets/123557477/a7bd18c5-4de0-4c8d-bcdf-38a59645f668">
 - We were expecting at least the top 170, which is the lower limit for the bronze medal.<br>After being depressed for 30 minutes, we started analyzing what have we done wrong.<br>There were quite some reasons we have detected.

-- **First** : The proportion of the Public Data.
+- **First** : The proportion of the Public Data.<br>
   The organizer stated that the test data provided to the competitors is only 13% of the whole test data.<br>Overfitting was unavoidable as we focused on getting a better score on the Public Leaderboard.
   <p align="center">
     <img width="872" alt="image" src="https://github.com/jasonheesanglee/kaggle/assets/123557477/edf067d2-f3b3-4523-bc73-24d1a9268ddf">
   </p>